coolinmc6/front-end-dev/questions-css.md

 ### What are Sass, Less, and Stylus?
 Why do people use them?
 How does something like Compass relate to Sass?

+- They are CSS preprocessors.
+They are an abstraction layer on top of CSS.
+They are a special syntax/language that compile down into CSS.
+- They make managing CSS easier, with things like variables and mixins to handle vendor prefixes (among other things).
+They make doing best practices easier, like concatenating and compressing CSS.
+- Other questions related to these:
+	+ What are the differences between Sass, Less and Stylus?
+	+ What is Compass?
+	+ What are Bourbon, LESSHat, Nib?

 [[↑] Back to top](#top)

 ### What are sprites and why would use them?
 How do you go about creating them?
 What are possible alternatives to sprites?